variantstudios/wisdomwaysacupuncture.com/_conditions/acupuncture-for-fertility.md

 ## How does Chinese Medicine work for infertility?

 Fertility is not just related to having good ovarian reserve, although that is one of the most important issues we address and improve, especially in older women.
-It also depends on hormone regulation, because correct levels of estrogen and progesterone mean ovulation is occurring, the cervical and fallopian tube mucous is suitable for smooth motility of sperm and egg, there is good endometrial thickness, and high likeliness of successful implantation in the uterus.
+It also depends on hormone regulation, because correct levels of estrogen and progesterone mean ovulation is occurring, the cervical and fallopian tube mucous is suitable for smooth motility of sperm and egg, there is good endometrial thickness, and high likeliness of successful implantation in the uterus.&nbsp;

 Stress is also a huge component, because when we’re stressed, hormone signaling from the pituitary to the ovaries to bring ovulation can be impaired; and everything tenses up and gets blocked, which can impair both the release of the egg from the follicle, as well as the egg’s flow through the fallopian tubes.